 Overland Park Prosecutor- 913-327-6870

-Currently, applications for Mental Health Diversion are not available online for the Johnson County District Attorney's office.
-You may pick up an application at the DA's Office (150 W Santa Fe St, Olathe KS, 66061).
+Currently, applications for Mental Health Diversion are available online.
+You may also pick up an application at the DA's Office (150 W Santa Fe St, Olathe KS, 66061).
 For more information please call 913-715-3114.

 All questions regarding the mental health diversion program should be directed to the city prosecutor’s office or Johnson County District Attorney.
 Any questions about your legal situation should be shared with your legal representative.
 JCMHC does not provide legal advice nor determines final eligibility for the diversion programs.
 The final determination of eligibility for mental health diversion will be at the discretion of the city prosecutor or the district attorney.